11.11 Summary¶

 Q: When all elements in the array are equal, is the time complexity of quick sort \(O(n^2)\)?
 How should this degenerate case be handled?

 Yes.
-For this situation, consider partitioning the array into three parts through sentinel partitioning: less than, equal to, and greater than the pivot.
-Only recursively process the less than and greater than parts.
-Under this method, an array where all input elements are equal can complete sorting in just one round of sentinel partitioning.
+In this case, the array can be partitioned into three parts through sentinel partitioning: less than, equal to, and greater than the pivot.
+We then recurse only on the less-than and greater-than parts.
+With this approach, an array whose elements are all equal can be sorted in just one round of sentinel partitioning.

 Q: Why is the worst-case time complexity of bucket sort \(O(n^2)\)?